"Coming Together Through Dance"

 Advanced registration is strongly suggested to secure a space.
 All participants will be placed according to age and will be grouped into Ages 8-11, 12-14, and 15-19 years.
 Class Attire should be clothing that allows freedom of movement with socks for footwear.
 Long hair should be secured.
 Jewelry and lose clothing should not be worn in class.
 Registration is FREE.
 Class sizes are limited and will be filled in the order that registration is received.

-Community Day is planned to be held on a quarterly basis.
 Sponsors of the 2022 Community Day series are Alabama State Council on the Arts, the National Endowment for the Arts, Regions Bank, PNC Bank, the Alabama State Council on the Arts, and the National Endowment for the Arts.
 It is a partnership with the City of Montgomery Department of Cultural Affairs.

 Sponsors of 2021 Community Day events were the Alabama State Council on the Arts, the National Endowment for the Arts, and the Kiwanis Club of Montgomery Foundation.
 The series started as a partnership with the City of Montgomery’s Department of Cultural Affairs and the Department of Parks and Recreation.

 “This is the opposite of having students attend a full staged performance: this is a chance to be in the studio, where the work begins.
-We are thrilled to have Lauren Anderson, the first African-American principal ballerina of Houston Ballet, now program manager of Houston Ballet’s Education and Community Engagement, visit us in Montgomery to offer, as she puts it, “A Chance to Dance!” said Emily Flowers, Director of Development and Public Relations.
+We were thrilled to have Lauren Anderson, the first African-American principal ballerina of Houston Ballet, now program manager of Houston Ballet’s Education and Community Engagement, visit us in Montgomery to offer, as she puts it, “A Chance to Dance!” said Emily Flowers, Director of Development and Public Relations.